-Special education teachers work with students with disabilities that can include autism and other learning, mental, emotional or physical challenges.
+Special education teachers work with students with disabilities that can include autism spectrum disorders and other learning, mental, emotional or physical challenges.
 Appalachian State University’s Special Education (BS) – General Curriculum K-12 prepares you well for this profession.
 Completion of this degree leads to North Carolina teaching license in Special Education: General Curriculum K-12.

 This program is part of the Department of Reading Education and Special Education.

 Employment: There is currently a shortage of Special Education teachers in North Carolina and around the country.
 Each of our graduates has numerous job opportunities from which to choose.

 Graduate school: This degree offers an Accelerated Admission from Baccalaureate to Master's Program at Appalachian.
 Students can pursue a master's degree in special education with only one additional year of coursework.
 Students pursuing this master's degree will choose a concentration in either (a) Specific Learning Disabilities, (b) Intellectual Disabilities, or (c) Emotional and Behavioral Disabilities.

 Additionally, students can take directed elective hours in the master's program to also complete graduate certificates in Autism Spectrum Disorders, Reading Education or both, resulting in well-prepared and highly marketable special education professionals.